 Each milk tea is made of a selection of ground tea leaves and evaporated milk.
-The milk tea will then be “pulled,” poured using a milk tea strainer that looks like a silk stocking, creating a silky and flavourful cup of milk tea as a result.
+The milk tea will then be “pulled” (poured using a milk tea strainer that looks like a silk stocking), which creates a silky and flavourful cup of milk tea.

 Lemon tea (ling cha 檸茶)